kubernetes/kubernetes/docs/proposals/network-policy.md

 	// The isolation policy to apply to pods in this namespace.
 	// Currently this field only supports "DefaultDeny", but could
 	// be extended to support other policies in the future.
 When set to DefaultDeny,
-	// pods in this namespace are denied ingress traffic.
+	// pods in this namespace are denied ingress traffic by default.
 When not defined,
 	// the cluster default ingress policy is applied (currently allow all).
 	Isolation *IngressIsolationPolicy `json:"isolation,omitempty"`
 }